Certificate in Advanced Sports Rehabilitation

 - Be conversant with current evidence and clinical reasoning processes with respect to Sports Physiotherapy management of a range of sports injuries.

-- Be proficient in formulating rehabilitation protocols for a variety of sports up to and including full return to sport at an elite level.
+- Be proficient in formulating rehabilitation protocols for a variety of sports injuries up to and including full return to sport at an elite level.

 - Be conversant with current knowledge of strengthening and conditioning regimes for rehabilitation and return to sport.

 Kim Robinson and Toby Hall are the coordinators of the programme but have been guided in the planning process by Specialist Sports Physiotherapists working at an elite level with a range of sports clubs and teams.
-Both Kim and Toby are also Fellows of the Australian College of Physiotherapists, they have over 60 years clinical experience and have taught manual therapy for more than 20 years at a postgraduate university level.
+Both Kim and Toby are also Fellows of the Australian College of Physiotherapists, they have over 60 years clinical experience and have taught manual therapy for more than 25 years at a postgraduate university level.

-The programme begins with an introduction to the principles of management of the injured athlete progressing from acute on-field management to treatment in the clinical environment through to rehabilitation of sports injury using specific programmes including return to sports protocols.
+The programme begins with an introduction to the principles of management of the injured athlete progressing from acute management to treatment in the clinical environment through to rehabilitation of sports injury using specific programmes including return to sports protocols.
 In addition the programme will address the principles of exercise physiology for training strategies for anaerobic and aerobic sports, strength and conditioning programmes for injury prevention and rehabilitation of injured athletes.